infiniteopt/InfiniteOpt.jl/docs/src/guide/result.md

     This also holds true for many other methods in `InfiniteOpt`.
 For example, adding the dot also vectorizes `dual` and `set_binary`.

 We can also get a continuous representation of our variable as an interpolations object from the `Interpolations.jl` package.
 This is based on the `InfiniteInterpolate` extension, which is automatically loaded in when both `InfiniteOpt` and `Interpolations` are imported.
+Currently supported methods are `constant_interpolation`, `linear_interpolation` and `cubic_spline_interpolation`.
 ```jldoctest results
 julia> using Interpolations